What are the Reasons to Outsource Payroll Processing?

 Other services help you do your own filing.
 For example, Intuit's online payroll service allows you to fill out payroll forms online.
 Before you select these services, check to make sure they are compatible with your operating system and hardware.
 (Some don't work on Macintosh systems.)

-Companies like Paycycle allow you to do your own payroll online.
-They charge by the number of employees and number of states.
+Some companies allow you to do your own payroll online.
+They charge by the number of employees and the number of states.

 Is Outsourcing Payroll Worth the Cost?

 Even if you have only one employee, you might want to seriously consider a payroll service to help you with preparing paychecks and paying and reporting payroll taxes.
 Remember, one fine or penalty for a missed payment or report might be more than a whole year's worth of service.
 Setting up a payroll system for your business is not your first priority, but if you have a service, it is one less thing you have to think about.